 Should I Use Salt Or Electrolytes During My Fast?

-With a 3 day fast your sodium levels will drop but probably not low enough to be dangerous according to studies like this.
-However, longer fasts electrolytes and other safety measures should be taken.
-To err on the side of caution I started the mornings with a big glass of water with a pinch of salt plus a multivitamin.
+With a 3-day fast your sodium levels will drop but probably not low enough to be dangerous, according to studies like this.
+However, longer fasts should involve electrolytes and other safety measures.
+To err on the side of caution, I started the mornings with a big glass of water with a pinch of salt plus a multivitamin.

 Can I Exercise While Fasting?

-If you’re doing a 3 day fast then it might be a good idea to avoid anything other than light exercise.
-Because the body is relying on stored energy you might not have enough in the tank to power through a normal workout.
-If you feel like you need to get some activity in try a nice walk, yoga or dynamic stretching session.
+If you’re doing a 3-day fast, then it might be a good idea to avoid anything other than light exercise.
+Because the body is relying on stored energy, you might not have enough in the tank to power through a normal workout.
+If you feel like you need to get some activity to try a nice walk, yoga, or dynamic stretching session.

 How Much Weight Will I Lose During My Fast?

-Everyone’s bodies will react differently to fasting but generally speaking, yes you will lose weight.
+Everyone’s body will react differently to fasting but generally speaking, yes you will lose weight.
 IF is a sustainable method of losing weight and/or fat.
 We don’t recommend that you turn to fasting for the main purpose of losing weight.
-Weight loss from fasting is one aspect but there are more health focused benefits of fasting than purely the pursuit of losing weight.
-With a 3 day fast you will lose some weight but it will most likely be put back on once you begin eating again.
+Weight loss from fasting is one aspect, but there are more health-focused benefits of fasting than purely the pursuit of losing weight.
+With a 3-day fast you will lose some weight, but it will most likely be put back on once you begin eating again.